Local Service Available — Get a Quote

 How long does it take to drill a well?

-In Jones County, Georgia, most residential well drilling projects are completed in one to two days once drilling begins.
+Most residential well drilling projects are completed in one to two days once drilling begins.
 The process includes site preparation, drilling to the target depth, setting the casing and grout seal, and pump installation.
 Georgia EPD permitting happens before drilling starts and typically takes a few business days to process.
 From permit application to running water, plan for one to two weeks total.

 Do I need a permit to drill a well in Georgia?

-In Jones County, Georgia, yes — the Georgia Environmental Protection Division (EPD) requires a permit before any new water well can be drilled anywhere in the state.
+Yes — the Georgia Environmental Protection Division (EPD) requires a permit before any new water well can be drilled anywhere in the state.
 The permit ensures the well is sited, constructed, and sealed to protect both the aquifer and neighboring properties.
 Gray Well Drilling handles all EPD permit coordination as part of the new well installation process.
 You do not need to navigate state paperwork on your own.

 What causes a well to stop working?